 How to do Meetings in the Netherlands

 When meeting your clients or investors, the Dutch tend to be informal even though formality is appreciated.
 The Dutch are direct (confront issues straightforwardly) get straight to business and spend practically no time with niceties, this will be done after the meeting.
 People also shake hands and finish off by saying, “Pleasure to meet you.”
 Make sure you don’t shake people’s hands vigorously, the Dutch don’t like too much physical contact so don’t go backslapping everyone in attendance.

-Negotiating in the Netherlands is also very different than in the US or UK.
+Negotiating in the Netherlands is also very different than in the US or the UK.
 The Dutch Leadership culture is about Consensus.
 Consensual decision making sounds like a great idea in principle, but people from fundamentally non consensual cultures can find the reality frustratingly time-consuming, but it is always effective.
 Therefore please expect the decision making to take longer.
 Don’t expect the manager to jump in and decide for the group.
 The manager is a facilitator, not the decision maker.
 Everyone at the negotiation table is often treated equally regardless of his or her position (hierarchy).
 If you want to lead successful negotiations, make sure you are ready to listen more, talk less, and understand others.
 The good thing about the Dutch is that their decision is always final.
 They rarely go back on their word.

 - Punctuality is generally appreciated in the Netherlands.
 Last minute cancellation or rescheduling of meetings are not appreciated.

 - The Dutch have an extensive degree of organisation and planning, from scheduling meetings to book holidays far in advance.